splunk/observability-workshop/content/en/scenarios/optimize_end_user_experiences/2-rum/2-setup.md

 Lines 22 and 31-34 are optional if you want Session Replay instrumented.

 Line 36-39 `var tracer=Provider.getTracer('appModuleLoader');` will add a Custom Event for every page change, allowing you to better track your website conversions and usage.

+{{% notice title="Exercise" style="green" icon="running" %}}
+Time to shop!
+Take a minute to open the workshop store URL in as many browsers and devices as you'd like, shop around, add items to cart, checkout, and feel free to close the shopping browsers when you're finished.
+{{% /notice %}}